 How long should I hold an engaged hang?

-Beginners should aim for 5-10 second holds for 3-5 reps per set.
-Intermediate trainees can work up to 15-20 second holds.
-What matters is keeping every piece engaged the whole time — grip tight, shoulders down, elbows slightly bent, core braced, glutes squeezed.
+Beginners should aim for 5 to 10 second holds for 3 to 5 reps per set.
+Intermediate trainees can work up to 15 to 20 second holds.
+What matters is keeping every piece engaged the whole time: grip tight, shoulders down, elbows slightly bent, core braced, glutes squeezed.
 When any of those pieces fade, cut the set.
 Quality of tension beats raw duration.

 Should my arms be straight or bent in an engaged hang?